spatie/phpunit-watcher/README.md

 phpunit-watcher watch
 ```

-This will run the tests and rerun them whenever a file in the `src` or `tests` directory is modified.
+This will run the tests and rerun them whenever a file in the `app`, `src` or `tests` directory is modified.

 Want to pass some arguments to PHPUnit?
 No problem, just tack them on: